 Naomi Steenhof is an assistant professor in the teaching stream at the Leslie Dan Faculty of Pharmacy at the University of Toronto and is a pharmacotherapy specialist at the University Health Network (UHN).
 Naomi practices with an interdisciplinary team in the Comprehensive Integrated Pain Program (CIPP) at the Toronto Rehabilitation Institute.
 Her clinical focus is on medication management, tapering opioid medications, and the use of buprenorphine-naloxone therapy for patients with chronic pain.
 Naomi is actively engaged in interprofessional education, curriculum development, as well as teaching at the undergraduate, resident and post-graduate levels.

-Naomi’s education research focuses on exploring the crucial role of struggle in learning and understanding how it assists novices in acquiring the conceptual knowledge they need to learn in the future.
+Naomi’s research focuses on exploring the crucial role of struggle in learning and understanding how it assists novices in acquiring the conceptual knowledge they need to learn in the future.

 Education Investigator 2, The Institute for Education Research (TIER)